morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/README.md

 ## Features

+* Optimized and cached queries
+* Functionality is defined by the theme
-* Decoupled plugin and theme
+* Presentation is done in the theme

 ## Principles